-In relation to the second question, drawing from the jurisprudence of the CEJU under the Brussels I regime, and applying it to the proviso to Article 5(1) of Rome I, it is submitted that the phrase “as agreed by the parties” should be interpreted and, in particular, to the extent that it is possible to take into consideration terms and clauses in the contract which does not identify directly and explicitly the place of delivery, but which would in turn be helpful in determining the country whose law applies as the main rule.
+In relation to the second question, drawing from the provisions of Recital 13 to Rome I and the jurisprudence of the CEJU under the Brussels I regime, and applying it to the proviso to Article 5(1) of Rome I, it is submitted that the “palce of delivery as agreed by the parties” is the place where the goods were delivered or should have been delivered based on the provisions of the parties’ contract.
 In order to verify whether the place of delivery is determined “as agreed by the parties” under the contract, the Member State Court seised should take into account all the relevant terms and clauses of the parties’ contract which are capable of clearly identifying that place, including terms and clauses which are generally recognised and applied through the usages of international trade or commerce, such as incoterms.

 In relation to the third question, where the place of delivery cannot be determined despite the criteria discussed above, it is difficult to ascertain how this problem should be solved.
 Unlike Article 5(1)(a)&(c) of Brussels I (and Article 7(1)(a)&(c) of the Brussels I Recast) that takes care of such eventuality by providing that the place of performance of the obligation in question applies in the allocation of jurisdiction, the proviso to Article 5(1) of Rome I does not provide any solution to this problem.
-At least three solutions may be suggested.
-The first is that a resort should be made to the concept of closest connection as appears under Article 4(4) of the Rome I, but this solution appears dubious as there is no provision in Rome I (including the recital) that supports such an approach.
-Also avoiding a resort to the concept of closest connection appears to have been the main intendment of the change under the proviso to Article 5(1) of Rome I. A second solution would be that dépeçage should apply so that the law of each country that is the place of delivery of the obligation in question should apply separately as the main rule.
+At least four solutions may be suggested.
+The first is that a resort should be made to the concept of closest connection as appears under Article 4(4) of the Rome I, but this solution appears dubious as there is no provision in Rome I (including the recitals) that supports such an approach.
+Also avoiding a resort to the concept of closest connection appears to have been the main intendment of the change under the proviso to Article 5(1) of Rome I. The second solution would be that dépeçage should apply so that the law of each country that is the place of delivery of the obligation in question should apply separately as the main rule.
 Again, there is no express mention of judge-made dépeçage for a contract of carriage of goods.
 In addition, resort to judge-made dépeçage is not an approach that is generally favoured by the CJEU.
-A third solution would be for the Member State court to apply the test of place of performance of the obligation in question, and determine the place of delivery on the basis that, without referring to national law, [the place of delivery] should as a general rule be the place where the physical transfer of the goods takes place, as a result of which the consignor obtained, or should have obtained, actual power of disposal over those goods at the final destination of the carriage of goods.
+The third solution would be to apply the law of the habitual residence of the carrier (as appears under Article 4(2) and Article 5(2) of Rome I).
+However, this solution defeats the literal meaning of Article 5(1) of Rome I, which requires that the habitual residence of the carrier applies [only] where there is the required convergence of connecting factors.
+In addition, it is not an interpretation that would likely be favoured by the CJEU in view of its decision in Haeger (discussed above).The fourth solution would be for the Member State court to determine the place of delivery on the basis that, without referring to national law, [the place of delivery] should as a be the place where the physical transfer of the goods takes place, as a result of which the consignor obtained, or should have obtained, actual power of disposal over those goods at the final destination of the carriage of goods.